PRODYNA/deployment-overview/README.md

 # GitHub Action that creates a deployment overview page

+This action uses the GitHub API to read various information from the repositories and creates a deployment overview page.
+The page is exported as JSON and Markdown.
+The markdown file can be published as .github/profile/README.md, because this page is display on the organization main page.
+The following information is collected:

+* The latest release and a list of last releases for each repository
+* The commits that have been done since the last release, this is basically the upcoming changelog once the release is done
+* The pull requests that are open
+* The latest release that have been deployed to the various environments.
+* The actions that are waiting for an approval.

 ## Sample output

 | Repository | Commits | PRs | Latest Release | [dev](https://dev-yasm.prodyna.com) | [staging](https://dev-yasm.prodyna.com) | [prod](https://yasm.prodyna.com) |